the-crypt-keeper/can-ai-code/README.md

 ## News

+**12/28** Split up mixtral and mistral, evaluate a wide array of mixtral instruct quants.

 **12/25** Fix up all urls, remove SLAM-group/NewHope (model no longer available) and update some EXL2 results.

 **12/24** Evaluate openchat-openchat-3.5-1210, CodeNinja-1.0-OpenChat-7B and Mixtral-7Bx2-MoE.